acolite/acolite/README.md

 ## About ACOLITE
 ACOLITE combines the atmospheric correction algorithms for aquatic applications of Landsat and Sentinel-2 developed at RBINS.
 This repository hosts the (more) generic version of ACOLITE with the aim of bringing together the processing of all different sensors.
 This new generic version was started 4 February 2021.

-**In April 2021 this code was released as public beta.
+**On 21 April 2021 this code was released as public beta.
 Please contact Quinten via email/ACOLITE Forum/GitHub if you find any issues.
 The settings files are largely compatible with the previous version, but it is recommended to create a new one.**

 ACOLITE allows simple and fast processing of imagery from various satellites, including Landsat (5/7/8) and Sentinel-2/MSI (A/B), PlanetScope and RapidEye, Venµs, SPOT and Pléiades, WorldView-2 and -3, and Sentinel-3/OLCI (A/B) for coastal and inland water applications.
 The Dark Spectrum Fitting atmospheric correction algorithm works especially well for turbid and productive waters, but can also be applied over clear waters and land with reasonable success.